stitchdata/docs/_saas-integrations/doubleclick-campaign-manager/doubleclick-campaign-manager-v1.md

   - item: |
       **API access.** Most Campaign Manager accounts have this enabled by default.
 If you're not sure, contact your DoubleClick representative or the [Campaign Manager support team](mailto: dcm-support@google.com).
   - item: |
-      **Access to the reports you want to replicate.** Stitch will only have access to the reports that the user who authorizes the integration has access to.
+      **Access to the reports you want to replicate.** Stitch will only be able to replicate the reports that the user who authorizes the integration has access to.

 setup-steps:
   - title: "Verify report access"